nichanank/nichanank-lumen/content/posts/2019-02-23---Privacy-in-crypto-intro-to-mimblewimble-and-grin.md

 tags:
   - "Blockchain"
   - "Privacy"
 description: "In late 2016, a pseudonymous character named Tom Elvis Jedusor showed up on the bitcoin developers’ chatroom and posted a tor link, which hosted a single file named MIMBLEWIMBLE, outlining a new design for a privacy-preserving, massively prunable blockchain.
-Tom Elvis Jedusor, as some may recognize, is the name of Voldemort’s given name in the French Harry Potter books.
-Tom Elvis Jedusor to this date has never logged into the chatroom again.
 In this article I explore how MimbleWimble works, the first live implementation of the protocol, and privacy in crypto."
 socialImage: "/media/image-2.jpg"
 ---